MadameG1t/QA-Portfolio/STLC/test plan.md

 **User Base**

 **Who will the product be used by?
-Who are your user stakeholders?**
+Who are your user stakeholders?** (you dont need to explain the list of stakeholder)

 The product will be used by existing and new users of the webshop platform, including individuals aged 16 and above.
 Our main user based are adults, our average user may be 25 years old, but we have from 18 and above registered users.
 We may have users